cbrzilla/JC_Budgeting_App/USER_GUIDE.md

 - `Comparison`

 ### Summary
-Shows major budget metrics such as:
+Shows major measures such as:

 - income
 - planned outflow